WetSuiteLeiden/example-notebooks/README.md

 **Start with our [WetSuite NLP crash course](wetsuite-nlp-crash-course/)!** This small 3-part crash course aims to get anyone started with deploying NLP-based tools to research governmental documents, regardless of your background or prior experience.

 Once you've finished the crash course, be curious and look through all the example we provide here - or that others have made elsewhere online.
-You can also get in touch via our community [TODO ADD URL HERE]!

 ## What can I find here?